rechey/PANA/README.md

 1. Lemb Digit@l: This resource cannot be automated.
 Server for this resource is sensitive to multiple page refresh triggers, referred to as a “single-page application” (SPA).
 Automation using AutoHotKey requires multiple log-in requests, which will overwhelm the server. 🙁

 2. Biblioteca Nacional de España (BNE or abne): This resource cannot be automated.
 Searching inside this resource directly does not yield results.
 Searches must be performed through https://fast.oclc.org/searchfast/ , which complicates the process.
-Perhaps one day, I will solve this issue.
-For now, it’s much easier to perform searches manually according to the steps outlined in this recording.

 3. Biblioteca Nacional de Argentina: This resource cannot be automated.
 Server is very sensitive and crashes frequently.